upandrii/debug-backtrace/readme.txt

 == Description ==

-Debug Backtrace is a lightweight developer tool that displays PHP backtraces when Notices occur, helping you identify and fix issues caused by early execution or translation loading problems.
+Notice TraceLog is a lightweight developer tool that displays PHP backtraces when Notices occur, helping you identify and fix issues caused by early execution or translation loading problems.
 Useful for debugging during plugin and theme development.

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/debug-backtrace` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/notice-trace-log` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Make sure `WP_DEBUG` and `WP_DEBUG_DISPLAY` are enabled in your `wp-config.php`.